Sak Yant Tattoo FAQ | Thai Tattoo Questions

 Like any tattoo, the Sak Yant tattoo will hurt more and less in different areas of the body.
 Generally the closer to the bone – the more discomfort.
 Locations like the spine, wrist, shin, rib cage, will hurt more than areas with more flesh.
 Men tend to feel it more than females, and men with muscle mass and less fat will feel more discomfort than someone with more fat tissue.

 At Sak Yant Chiang Mai, we prefer to make the Sak Yant experience as amazing as we can.
-If you know you have a low tolerance for pain, we have pain pills, which will take some of the sting out of the experience.
+If you know you have a low tolerance for pain, we have pain pills and numbing cream, which will take some of the sting out of the experience.

 Is it Disrespectful to get a Sak Yant Tattoo?